DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
         SyntheticsTestDetails body = new SyntheticsTestDetails(); // SyntheticsTestDetails | Details of the test to create.
-        String fromTestId = "fromTestId_example"; // String | Public id of the test to clone, undefined if the test is created ex nihilo. try {
+        String fromTestId = "fromTestId_example"; // String | Public ID of the test to clone, undefined if the test is newly created. try {
             SyntheticsTestDetails result = api.createTest()
                 .body(body)